Skip to navigation Skip to content

 Self-funded retirees and care recipients not in receipt of current means tested income support payment

-Home Equity Access Scheme customers who are ‘loan only’ recipients (they do not receive a payable rate of pension) will have a benefit status of RCA/CUR-SFR and are considered to be non-pensioners.
+Home Equity Access Scheme customers who are ‘loan only’ recipients (they do not receive a payable rate of pension) will have a benefit status of RCA/CUR-SFR.
+They are non-pensioners.
 A message 'RCA status is SFR because 100% PLS' will display on the RCA Income Assessment Summary (RIAS) screen.

 DVA Disability Pension

-DVA Disability Pension is treated as income for social security purposes and it will also be treated as income for aged care purposes unless the care recipient has qualifying service.
+DVA Disability Pension is treated as income for social security purposes.
+It will also be treated as income for aged care purposes unless the care recipient has qualifying service.

 DVA provides income assessments for aged care purposes for their income support customers and the DVA Disability Pension and DVA War Widows Pension customers who have qualifying service.